nginxinc/kubernetes-ingress/examples/custom-resources/external-dns/README.md

     $ kubectl create -f cafe-secret.yaml
     ```

-2. Update the `spec.host` field in the `cafe-virtual-server.yaml` to correspond to Domain Name and create the VirtualServer resource:
+2. Update the `spec.host` field in the `cafe-virtual-server.yaml` to correspond to your Domain Name and create the VirtualServer resource:
     ```
     $ kubectl create -f cafe-virtual-server.yaml
     ```